georgexyz19/georgexyz.com/content/posts/flask-extension-system.md

 The interesting part of the `init_app` method is that it registers itself as a blueprint (sub application) of the app.
-After you initialize the extension, the app will search template and static file in this extension.
+After you initialize the extension, the app will search template and static files in this extension.

 ### Flask-Moment